ferrocyante/Arcline/README.md

 <p align="left">• <a href="https://github.com/lukeyou05/tacky-borders">Tacky Borders</a> - Preconfigured rules included<br>
 • <a href="https://addons.mozilla.org/en-US/firefox/addon/zen-internet/">Zen Internet Extension</a> - For page transparency</p>

-## Simple Installation
-1. Install latest version of [Sine](https://github.com/CosmoCreeper/Sine/releases/tag/v1.1.8) by following all prompted instructions.
-2. Restart Zen Browser.
-3. Open settings and go the the "Sine" tab.
-4. Locate the local installation section.
-5. Install `ferrocyante/Arcline`.
-6. Restart Zen Browser.
-7. Customize the settings to match your prefrences.
-8. Enjoy!

 ## 🙏 Acknowledgments
 Special thanks to **Mr. Green**, creator of the **Natsumi Browser**, for inspiring this project.